 One of the most common surgical emergencies globally is appendicitis.
 Although it appears that the incidence of appendicitis in North America has declined, this is not so in other countries.
 In many developing countries, appendicitis still accounts for most surgical cases.
 For general surgeons, appendicitis can be a dilemma because the disorder frequently presents at night and during weekends.
 Fortunately, in most cases, appendicitis is uncomplicated and easily treated with a surgical procedure.

-The goal of this continuing education program is to provide surgical technologists with information about how appendicitis presents, the role of surgery and possible complications.
-After you study the information presented here, you will be able to —
+The goal of this appendicitis continuing education program is to provide surgical technologists with information about how appendicitis presents, the role of surgery and possible complications.
+After studying the information presented here, you will be able to: